Simon-Brandt/MarkdownTools/README.md

 This shows that you don't need to (and must not) escape potential quotes in your command.
 Further, since the include directive in the file must not be interpreted upon parsing the README, it is indented by one space.
 However, as this is not visible in the rendered view, just in the raw file, you shouldn't need to care about it.

-### 3.5.
+### 3.4.
 Sections

 For larger software, the documentation may grow to a point where it becomes unhandy for the reader to have everything kept in the same file.
 While it may still be advantageous to write the documentation in one single file (like for ease of cross-referencing sections), the reader might better obtain the documentation in separate files.
 To this end, the Markdown Tools' [`split_sections.sh`](split_sections.sh) script supports section tags, with which you can group sections.
 Any text between an opening and closing section tag will be output into a distinct file (possibly inside a subdirectory).

 Thereby, `split_sections.sh`

 - splits a Markdown file by section into separate files
-- updates any hyperlink in the split files to point to the novel file the referred section has moved to
+- updates any hyperlink in the split files to point to the novel file the referenced section has moved to
 - possibly removes and re-creates the input file's (sub-)directories and/or companion (accompanying) files, such that within subdirectories and the CWD, only current files are located (and no files from former runs, after which you re-named a section and thus file)
 - possibly prepends a comment block, *e.g.*, for a license note, to each file, when the Markdown file starts with a comment block
 - appends a link to the previous and/or next section to each file (using the first heading or filename as link text), creating a contiguous documentation